maros-petrus/NextWeather-Assessment/README.md

 ## Business Rules

-1. The API returns arrays of hourly values.
-   You must decide which entry represents the “current” weather.
+1. The app must derive a single “current weather” value from the hourly forecast response (you decide how).

 2. If the apparent temperature differs from the actual temperature:
    - ≥ +3°C → “Feels warmer”